 socket remote Local Socket

-To view a list of process on the device use frida-ps -D emulator-5554
+To view a list of processes on the device use frida-ps -D emulator-5554

 Hooking Treasure: Targeting an App

-Now that we have a rooted device with frida installed, we can install the target the app and make sure it’s available by checking the package name:
+Now that we have a rooted device with Frida installed, we can install the target app and make sure it’s available by checking the package name:

-Note that I am using a development debug build for clarity, in reality the app would be install from an app store and may require disassembling to find target code.
+Note that I am using a development debug build for clarity.
+In reality the app would be installed from an app store and may require disassembly to find target code.

-Hooking is a Frida scripting API to allow replacing code at runtime.
+Hooking is a Frida scripting API that allows replacing code at runtime.

 Our goal is to intercept and return spoofed data for: